 Being an Australian Frequent Flyer member meant Abdul_A350 also took advantage of a creative routing using points to get to his destination.
-An initial plan to fly there in Asiana F on a seasonal A380 service was nixed early on.
+An initial plan to fly there in Asiana First class on a seasonal A380 service was nixed early on.
 Taking its place instead was a route worthy of a frequent flyer.

 For the way over I used AAdvantage points to fly CBR-SYD-NRT-ICN with SYD-NRT in JAL F.

 Staying at multiple hotels while overseas can also pay off.
 This was the case in this circumstance with the member taking several reduced price or complimentary nights.
 By extracting the most value out of a membership, costs can be reduced.

 Most of the benefits were attributable to my Amex membership in one way or another (including via a status match to obtain HHonors Diamond status).

 The five restaurants he planned his trip around eventually picked up six Michelin stars.
 La Yeon ended up taking three stars and is now going to be much harder to get a reservation at.

 This was where my timing was particularly fortunate.
 They received three stars from Michelin, and it sounds like it is now very very difficult to get a booking.

 On the other hand, Ryunique missed out completely, but the experience ended up being the best of the trip.
 Perhaps the lack of diners helped relieve pressure on the kitchen staff.